pulumi/pulumi-hugo/themes/default/content/blog/aws-static-website-component/index.md

 ## Some Examples

 Let’s look at two examples of how to use the component.
-You’ll find both examples and more at [https://gist.github.com/sean1588/f6ca2e09550e53c869259d569f29e9a1](https://gist.github.com/sean1588/f6ca2e09550e53c869259d569f29e9a1).
-We’re going to use YAML in this post but the gist also contains the JSON equivalents.
+We’re going to use YAML in this post, but JSON is also supported as well.

 ## Create a Website